JordanRayne/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

 ## Personal Notes and research following this session
 today I learned about the CPUlator its registers what they mean and about Peripherals.
-Then i gave it a try and followed the Instructions
+Then I gave it a try and followed the Instructions

+Programing languages allows the user to better understand what they are reading.